ZacharyGodfrey/ts-api/README.md

 ## Local Development

-Create a new, empty PostgreSQL database.
+Create a new, empty Postgres database.
 Then create a `.env` file at the root of the project with the following variables:

 ```
-COOKIE_SECRET=your-cookie-signing-secret
 DATABASE_URL=your-postgres-connection-string
 ```